Zach McKinstry Player Props: Tigers vs. Astros

 - McKinstry hit .199 with six doubles, three triples, five home runs and 16 walks.

-- McKinstry picked up an RBI in 14.0% of his games last year (eight of 57), with more than one RBI in four of those games (7.0%).
-He had three or more RBIs in two games.
+- In 14.0% of his games a year ago (eight of 57), McKinstry picked up an RBI.
+In four of those games (7.0%) he recorded more than one RBI, and he had three or more in two contests.

 - He came around to score 18 times in 57 games (31.6%) last season, including three occasions when he scored more than once (5.3%).